UCLA-StarAI/Forclift/doc/manual.md

 Veryfication and feedback:
 --pdf     Create a pdf visualizing the smoothed NNF.
 Requires pdflatex and
           graphviz dot to be in your path and the dot2texi package installed.
-          Verify the result of wfomc using the c2d compiler of Darwiche.
+          Verify the result of forclift using the c2d compiler of Darwiche.
 The --verify  c2d compiler command can be set with environment variable C2DCMD (default: ./c2d_linux).
 --verbose Verbose output on command line and in pdf